Alumgs/Hello/README.md

-# Hello,this is grad design
+# Hello 001
-New projects
+This is grad design record.